addyv1bes/addyv1bes/README.md

 Have you ever wanted to see what your game looks like with a better design?
 Wether you are looking for better interactions, menus, tabs, screens, I can most definetly create that design for you.
 I design UIs based off of the lore or description you provide me.
 Take a look at the information provided below!
 You will be impressed by my work.

 ### Groups I have worked for
 These are the groups I have worked for during my development history.
-My position varies, so I will mention what my role was within the group.

 * ARC-478
 > Architecture | 2023 - 2023